Last year was a roller coaster for the housing market. At the beginning of the year, home values soared.

 “There will always be people that absolutely must buy or sell homes, and that is what will be making up most of the housing market in 2023.”

-Not only is Pittsburgh expected to be a hot housing market overall, but it’s also one of “The 10 Best Cities for First-Time Homebuyers in 2023.”
+Not only is Pittsburgh expected to be a hot housing market overall, but the Pennsylvania city is also one of “The 10 Best Cities for First-Time Homebuyers in 2023.”

 Are you planning to buy a home?
 Stop by the Money Talks News Solutions Center and find a great mortgage rate.